markqvist/Reticulum/docs/source/networks.rst

      transport node.
 Letting every node be a transport node will in most cases degrade the performance and reliability of the network.

-     In general terms, if a node is stationary, well-connected and kept running most of the time, it is a good candidate to be a transport node.
-For optimal performance, a network should contain the amount of transport nodes that provides connectivity to the intended area / topography, and not many more than that.
+     *In general terms, if a node is stationary, well-connected and kept running most of the time, it is a good candidate to be a transport node.
+For optimal performance, a network should contain the amount of transport nodes that provides connectivity to the intended area / topography, and not many more than that.*

+ * | Reticulum is designed to work reliably in open, trustless environments.
+This means you can use it to create open-access networks, where participants can join and leave in an free and unorganised manner.
+This property allows an entirely new, and so far, mostly unexplored class of networked applications, where networks, and the information flow within them can form and dissolve organically.

+ * | You can just as easily create closed networks, since Reticulum allows you to add authentication to any interface.
+This means you can restrict access on any interface type, even when using legacy devices, such as modems.
+You can also mix authenticated and open interfaces on the same system.
+See the :ref:`Common Interface Options<interfaces-options>` section of the :ref:`Interfaces<interfaces-main>` chapter of this manual for information on how to set up interface authentication.

 Reticulum allows you to mix very different kinds of networking mediums into a unified mesh, or to keep everything within one medium.
 You could build a "virtual network" running entirely over the Internet, where all nodes communicate over TCP and UDP "channels".
-You could also build such a network using MQTT or ZeroMQ as the underlying carrier for Reticulum.
+You could also build such a network using other already-established communications channels as the underlying carrier for Reticulum.

 However, most real-world networks will probably involve either some form of wireless or direct hardline communications.
 To allow Reticulum to communicate